tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 NEW:

-- dnb.de, OpenLibrary, Databazeknih: added support for resolving author pseudonyms.
+- isfdb.org, dnb.de, OpenLibrary, Databazeknih:
+  Added support for resolving author pseudonyms.
   Can be disabled in their settings.
 - Bookshelves/Styles list editor improvement
 - Identifier editor (for Advanced users)